aniketrajnish/aniketrajnish.github.io/docs/twoopposites.md

 ### Player Movement
 * A simple rigidbody top down controller was yoinked from one of Brackeys tutorials for the first player.
-* While the movement of the second player was made to be governed by the first player's movement.
+* While the movement of the second player was made to be governed by that of the first player's. <br>
 <img src="../files/inversion.png" style="width:100%">
 * This inverts the movement of the second player horizontally (lateral inversion) as if their movements were mirrored.
 <img src="../files/inversion.gif" style="width:100%">

+### Player Sprites & Animations